 Marissa posted her project on Sweeten hoping to find a contractor who would trust her instincts and find creative ways to make the space more functional and beautiful.
-We sent Sweeten Expert Mark her way to clear out the dropped ceilings, re-tile, and add smart storage options throughout the bath.
-We knew that Mark could nail this project, but we didn’t know that Marissa, who now works in financial services, spent years working in theatrical lighting and had big ideas about how to solve the problems of a teeny bath.
+We sent this Sweeten general contractor her way to clear out the dropped ceilings, re-tile, and add smart storage options throughout the bath.
+We knew he could nail this project, but we didn’t know that Marissa, who now works in financial services, spent years working in theatrical lighting and had big ideas about how to solve the problems of a teeny bath.

 Disappearing dropped ceilings

 Her contractor and Marissa agreed to have a go at the dropped ceilings that hovered over the tub and sink.
 Worried that they might conceal pipes or wiring, he was careful to warn Marissa about the possible budget implications of removing the drops if they turned out to be strategically placed, but both were psyched to find out that they were totally unnecessary.
 Marissa was thrilled to reclaim the extra ceiling height throughout the room and turned her focus to paint, tile, and fixture decisions.